qa-at-the-point/python-mongodb-charts/README.md

 poetry run poe test
 ```

-You will see a `.report.json` file is created with the test results that we'll send to MongoDB!
+You will see a `.report.json` file is created with the test results that we'll send to MongoDB in the next section!
 Check out the [pytest-json-report](https://pypi.org/project/pytest-json-report/#format) plugin for more details on what you can do with this JSON report.

 ## Send Data to MongoDB